UK Council for Psychotherapy

 Anger management counselling London & anger management therapy London - controlling anger, how to manage anger, danger management techniques, anger control techniques, Author: Matt Swern, Title: Burning Embers

 What Lays Underneath Our Anger The anger therapy helps unpack our emotional responses to our anger triggers - our significant beliefs & interpretations about these triggers, and other possible rationales, like prioritising the competitive need to win or be right over our need to be happy, our expectations or need for perfection or our avoidant style of attachment.
 Both emotionally overwhelmed and being overwhelmed in our head, can come up as anger.
 (Some of our anger can relate to intellectualising, understanding our flawed parents, yet not authentically expressing any anger we feel.)
 Feeling disrespected, hearing a "No", when our flow is stopped, wanting something right now, can be some of the many anger triggers.
 We can go cold or "get off" on a good rant, especially about injustice, unfairness, rejection, yet become super-intense.
-And often when we are angry, it doesn't feel like the core of us is angry - that other factors, moods, unmet needs, boundaries transgressed are influencing our anger.
+And often when we are angry, it doesn't feel like the core of us is angry - that other factors, moods, boundaries transgressed, unmet needs (e.g. being told, given what we don't want, or not receiving what we do want) are influencing our anger.
 In the therapy for anger we may also explore sources of our anger - what's underneath it, our primary & secondary feelings, what it means & ways to look at the bigger picture, not just the small details.
 For example, beneath the tinderbox of our anger, bad temper or rage we may feel ignored, unheard, bored, lonely, fearful, scared, hurt or pain, sad, heartache, heartbreak, grief, feel misunderstood, unseen and struggle to compassionately manage these feelings.
 Some can use anger as a shield - "don't get too close".
 (It may be less embarrassing to express our anger than some of these feelings or to allow for our the strength of vulnerability.)
 And when we are angry, we may feel inadequate inside.
 Holding rigid beliefs about how others should behave, we may have a strong sense of entitlement or like to get our own way, become single-minded, maybe caught in our own narcissism.
 We can initially be certain that our anger is about something someone has said or done, yet on reflection it may point to wounds that have gone right to our core - our own pain or the way things "should", "shouldn't", "ought", "must", "never", "always" be.
 Because of our anger some of us may fear we are a bad person, unlovable or ashamed, that others will hate us.
 And when we release our anger responsibly, this may open up or unleash hidden pain, sadness, helplessness over others' unloving behaviour towards us.
 We may also use our anger as a barrier to sensing, feeling, trusting our essence, having self-compassion.

 Love becomes anger's great animator, as it should, as it must.
 Nick Cave